 If you’re hiking on level ground, your tendency will be to keep your same walking pace, or even go faster to meet a certain time.
 That’s bound to get your heart pumping so you can enjoy cardio benefits.

 If you’re going uphill, even at a slower pace, your heart rate will increase drastically.
 That’s because you’re doing a lot of effort pushing to go up, maybe carrying a heavier backpack than your usual work bag.
+Do you need to gauge your performance?
+Check out our review of top heart rate monitors to help you.

 Even when going downhill you might still get some cardio benefits.
 Though your heart rate stays in the normal range, the fresh air will do marvels to your lungs.
 They’ll transport more air to your heart, which will become stronger and healthier.